 It’s everywhere, but you don’t realize it.

-Ways to measure analytics surrounds us.
-It saves us from peril.
+Ways to measure analytics surround us.
+They save us from peril.

 When you grill, you might use a meat thermometer.
 Expose the meat to too much heat, it dries out and becomes chewy.
-Expose the meat to too little heat, and you risk serving your guest with bacterial infections.
+Expose the meat to too little heat, and you risk serving your guest a bacterial infection.

 This is why you use a meat thermometer.
 It analyzes the temperature of meat.
 You can instantly learn that your pork chops are 165 degrees.
-You understand that 165 degrees kills dangerous bacteria.
+You understand that 165 degrees kill dangerous bacteria.

 Your pork chops at 165 degrees means they are cooked at the lowest possible temperature with the lowest possible risk for bacteria.

-You’d probably cease using the meat thermometer, right?
+You’d probably stop using the meat thermometer, right?

 Just like with cooking, sites rely on correct analytics.
 When analytics break down, we begin making unjustified decisions.
 Or we make no decisions at all.
 Poor data means we miss opportunities and underdiagnose.
 We risk site reputation and health.